Thomas Strobl

-From 1998 until 2016 Strobl was a member of the German Bundestag.
-In 2011 he was elected chairman of the CDU Baden-Württemberg, succeeding Stefan Mappus.
-In 2012 he was elected one of five vice federal chairmen of the CDU party in Germany.
+From 1998 to 2016, Strobl was a member of the German Bundestag.
+He served as Leader of the CDU Baden-Württemberg from 2011 to 2023 and as one of the five federal deputy leaders of the CDU from 2012 to 2022 From 2016 to 2026, he served as Deputy Minister-President of Baden-Württemberg and Minister of the Interior, Digitalization and Migration in the government of Winfried Kretschmann.

 Early life and education

 Strobl grew up in Heilbronn.
 After high school diploma he studied law at Heidelberg University.
 In 1985 he completed the first, and after postgraduate studies in Speyer in 1988 the second state examination in Heidelberg.
 He then was a research fellow at Heidelberg University and from 1992 to 1996 a Parliamentary Advisor at the Landtag of Baden-Württemberg.

-From 1996 he has worked as a lawyer.
+From 1996 Strobl has worked as a lawyer.
 In 2001, he co-founded a law firm with Alexander Throm.